axelarnetwork/axelar-relayer-solana/README.md

 The first and primary way a subscriber receives relevant transactions is by subscribing to real-time events emitted by the Programs it monitors.
 On launch, the listener opens 3 different socket connections in parallel, using [Tokio](https://docs.rs/tokio/latest/tokio/) tasks, one for each of the Programs.
 Upon receiving a transaction, it spawns a new task to parse it and publish it to the Queue, and it also saves it in a PostgreSQL instance.

-While real time streaming is great for low latency, there are pitfalls that need to be avoided.
+While real-time streaming is great for low latency, there are pitfalls that need to be avoided.
 First off, while the subscriber is down (for maintenance, due to restarts etc), all events emitted by the Programs will be missed.
 Also, socket connection failures are sometimes silent and hard to detect.
 Thus, we employ a second back-up strategy:

 ### Poller

 There is a separate Task running in the background for each Program, which periodically polls the RPC for any transactions with the addresses of the Programs, using a configurable interval.
 In case of a failure, it has an exponential back-off retry mechanism.
-In order to avoid duplicate transaction parsing (in case the listener has already processed this transaction), the poller only processes the transactions it got if they have not been persisted before in the database.
+In order to avoid duplicate transaction parsing (in case the listener has already processed this transaction), the poller only processes the transactions it received if they have not been persisted before in the database.
 There is also a cursor saved which indicates the last transaction that was checked by the poller, so as to only make RPC requests for new transactions (from last_checked up-to-date).
 The poller and the listener act independently and are agnostic of each other.

 You can find the different implementations under `src/subscriber_listener.rs` and `src/subscriber_poller.rs` accordingly.

-These two subscriber mechanisms together ensure that all relevant events are processed real-time, and in cases of restarts or connection downtimes, we never miss a transaction (or have duplicates).
+These two subscriber mechanisms together ensure that all relevant events are processed real-time, and in cases of restarts or connection downtime, we never miss a transaction (or have duplicates).
 Functions and tasks are non-blocking, to ensure parallel processing and high throughput.

 ## Ingestor